snowe2010/fylla/README.md

 ## Code of Conduct

 Everyone interacting in the Fylla project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/fylla/blob/master/CODE_OF_CONDUCT.md).

+## Todo list

+* use desc if banner isn't present
+* add completion parameter to Option class to use by default
+* add bash completion
+* allow zsh_completion and bash_completion to be called from _anywhere_.
+This might be impossible.